 1) Visit Millennium Park and The Bean

-If you have seen photos of Chicago on instagram or facebook, chances are you have seen photos of The Bean, the mirrored sculpture in Millenium Park.
-Millennium Park is a portion of the Grant Park, and includes Cloud Gate (nicknamed The Bean), the Jay Pritzker Pavilion, the Crown Fountain sculpture and Lurie Garden.
-Millennium Park is free and a great place to take some selfies at The Bean to remember your trip to Chicago.
+If you have seen photos of Chicago on instagram or facebook, chances are you have seen photos of Cloud Gate (nicknamed The Bean), the mirrored sculpture in Millenium Park.
+Millennium Park is a portion of the Grant Park, and includes Cloud Gate, the Jay Pritzker Pavilion, the Crown Fountain sculpture and Lurie Garden.
+The Bean is one of the most instaworthy spots in Chicago if you want to take some selfies to remember your trip to Chicago.

 2) Maggie Daley Park

 If you are traveling with children, check out Maggie Daley Park, a large public park located between Millennium Park and Lake Michigan and connected to Millennium Park by the BP Pedestrian Bridge.
-Features include a fieldhouse, climbing wall, an ice-skating ribbon, mini-golf and several different play areas for kids.
+Features include a fieldhouse, climbing wall, an ice-skating ribbon in the winter, mini-golf and several different play areas for kids.